 - Spray rubber extrusion with soapy water to ease windshield insertion. - 2.
-Insert rope into rubber extrusion leaving enough length at each corner to make a loop.
-Spray soapy water onto rope and rubber extrusion (Figure 48). - Slide windshield into rubber extrusion groove starting with the bottom curved side edge.
+Slide windshield into rubber extrusion groove starting with the bottom curved side edge.
 Using a plastic spatula, move the rubber extrusion lip aside to gradually insert the windshield into the groove.

-Spray lubricant on a regular basis to ease windshield insertion.
+Spray soapy water on a regular basis to ease windshield insertion.